Christmas Pet Safety: Tips For Dogs and Cats This Festive Season

 A jack russel and tabby and white cat snuggled together, sleeping on a fleecy bed near a Christmas tree

-• If possible, avoid other unfamiliar four-legged friends from visiting your home at this time of year.
-Unless your dog is very outgoing with other dogs, with everything else going on around them, this may cause extra stress.
-But don’t forget company and playtime for your pet too!
+• Unless your dog or cat is very outgoing with other pets, with everything else going on around them, this may cause additional stress.

-• With lots going on, they’ll enjoy longer walks to help cope with the extra excitement and use their energy positively and help to keep them finding alternative things to play with…. such as the Christmas tree!
+• But don’t forget company and playtime for your pet too!
+With lots going on, they’ll enjoy longer walks to help cope with the extra excitement and use their energy positively and help to keep them finding alternative things to play with…. such as the Christmas tree!

-Keep Them Warm And Snug
+Keep Pets Warm And Snug This Christmas

 Cold weather can be tough on our pets.
 The wet, muddy or snowy weather can mean cleaning and drying your pet can be a real chore.